sagemath/sagewiki_to_gh-2022-10-10/symbench.md

 = The Synthetic Symbolic Benchmark Suite =

 Here is where synthetic benchmarks go.
 These are made up because you abstract think they are good benchmarks.
-They don't have to come up in real world problems at all
+They don't have to come up in real world problems.

+== Problem S1 ==
+{{{

+}}}